connie-ho/caffa/backend/routes/routes-v2.md

 <br>

 # Frontend routes (views)
-The frontend views do NOT fetch data. the react components that conditionally render are responsible for making axios requests to fetch data from the api.
+The react components that conditionally render are responsible for making axios requests to fetch data from the api.

 - / - Home Page
 - /login - Login Page